Baselworld 2018 | March 22 - 27, 2018

 At Baselworld 2018, we had the opportunity to sit down with Maurice Lacroix’s Stéphane Waser to discuss the launch of the new Aikon Automatic

 The Aikon Automatic was one of our stand out favorites from Baselworld 2018.
-In the first days of the show, we covered the launch HERE.
 A fantastic, yet accessible piece inspired by the original Calypso offers a lot of watch and a wide variety of options.
 With multiple variants from automatic to panda dial chronographs, it’s safe to say there’s an Aikon for anyone.

 Breguet: Classic Modernity at 240 Years Old